Class Follow-Up: Triangle Suspension

 Follow the procedure above, but add a single column (with good tension) around each thigh.

-Tie an unlocked line from each thigh to the foot on that side.
+Instead of tying off the feet directly, tie an unlocked line from each thigh to the foot on that side.
 The line should not be secured at the top; it should just run through the carabiner to allow adjustment and movement of the line.
-This can often be done by using a 30-foot piece to tie the cuff, and running the remainder of that line to the feet.
+There are three ways to create this running line:

 Other Variations and Notes: